vrtkarim/CourierFlow/README.md

 1. Clone the repository
 2. Ensure you have Java 17 installed
 3. Configure the database connection in `application.properties`
-4. Make sure the required routing data file (`morocco-latest.osm.pbf`) is available in the resources folder
+4. Make sure the required routing data file (`morocco-latest.osm.pbf`) should be in the resource folder to download any map check : https://download.geofabrik.de/
-5. Run the application using Maven:
+6. Run the application using Maven:
    ```
    mvn spring:boot run
    ```